St. Mark's African Methodist Episcopal Church: Origin

 Duluth's African-American population at the turn of the 20th century was small but active.
-Blacks established fraternal orders, political clubs, and newspapers in the port city, mirroring larger establishments in Minneapolis–Saint Paul.
+Between 1910 and 1930, about 400 Black individuals lived in Duluth, declining to 314 in 1940.
+Black residents established fraternal orders, political clubs, and newspapers in the port city, mirroring larger establishments in Minneapolis–Saint Paul.
 Churches were fundamental to the growth and connectivity of the community.

-St. Mark's AME Church was the first and only building in Duluth built by blacks, for blacks.
 Founded in 1890 by Reverend Richmond Taylor, the congregation first met at Fourth Street and Fourth Avenue West.
-Soon afterward it moved to a newly constructed building at 530 North Fifth Avenue East.
+Soon afterward the congregation moved to a newly constructed building at 530 North Fifth Avenue East.

+St. Mark's AME Church was the first and only building in Duluth built by Black residents, for Black residents.
+The church was built in the east Hillside neighborhood where the majority of Duluth's Black population lived, and the basement was completed in 1900.
 The structure's basement level accommodated the congregation until 1913, when the main level was completed.
+At this time, membership consisted of 12 permanent members and 13 probationary members, and reached 68 members by 1910.
+The church was one of two majority Black churches in Duluth, the other being Calvary Baptist Church.

-The simple brick building sits in a mostly residential area.
-It features a two-story bell tower, Tudor Revival elements, and locally made stained-glass windows.
+The church features a two-story bell tower, Tudor Revival elements, and locally made stained-glass windows.
+The building was designed by Edwin Radcliffe, solo of his partnership with Charles McMillan.
+Funds were the church were raised by the Black community and from sympathetic White residents, and the Duluth Herald printed a public request for financial assistance to build the church.

 Like many churches at the time, St. Mark's in the early 20th century offered the community a central space for religious, social, and political conversation and networking.
-The local Masonic Order frequently held meetings at the church, and membership there and in local black organizations overlapped.
+The local Masonic Order, the Doric Masonic Lodge, had evolved from early church membership and frequently held meetings at the church.
+Membership there and in local black organizations overlapped.

 At the time of St. Mark's construction, most African-American men in Duluth worked as janitors, waiters, porters, or dock or boat workers.
 A few independent barbershops and restaurants succeeded.
 Other employment came to Duluth via the U.S. Steel corporation.

 St. Mark's growth in its early years paralleled the growth of the African-American population in Duluth, largely driven by job opportunities at U.S. Steel.
 In the early 1920s, the company recruited laborers—many from Southern states—to work at their plant in Morgan Park, a planned community near the edge of Duluth.
 Recruits found poor wages, unfamiliar weather, and discrimination upon arrival.
 Though their jobs were in Morgan Park, the company town, African-American employees could not live there.
 It was a whites-only community.
 Most blacks settled in Gary, which was also a company town, or the East Hillside neighborhood, near St. Mark's.